 Collage: Create an eye-catching blog graphic by opening your circular pics in Collage.
 Choose a layout that lines ‘em up nicely (Square Deal and Ducks in a Row have some delightfully simple layouts).
 Head to the Background tab to pick a color that’ll make your circles pop, or go backgroundless by clicking the transparent background box.

-Overlays: Go venn diagram style by opening your circle images as overlays in Design (click Add Your Own at the top of the Overlays tab).
-Move them around the canvas so they overlap, then adjust the Fade slider on the Overlay palette to make them a little transparent.
+Graphics: Go venn diagram style by opening your circle images as graphics in Design (click Add Your Own at the top of the Graphics tab).
+Move them around the canvas so they overlap, then adjust the Fade slider on the Graphic palette to make them a little transparent.

 Effects: Snazzify your images with your favorite photo effects (in the Effects tab).
 Some effects—like Bokeh Shapes and Warhol—are best applied before you crop your image into a circle.
 If applied after, they’ll show up outside of your circle—even if you make your canvas transparent.
 If you find an effect combo that you’re especially fond of, save it as a custom effect so that you can apply it to your other images on the quick.